Kit #9783 descends from Joshua Moses of Whitley County, KY.

 There are 3 additional matches.
 They do not carry the surname of Moses but they are genetic matches to this group.
 At some point in their ancestry there was either a name change through adoption or a male child born out of wedlock to a Moses father.
 DNA testing is clearing up some of these mysteries.
 We have not determined yet which of the brothers these 3 descend from.

-John Moses of SC and GA, Samuel Moses of Monroe County, Tn. and Joshua Moses of Whitley County, Ky. are widely thought to be the brothers (sons of John and Jane Moses) who were baptized together with their two sisters, Betty and Sarah, in 1753 at Prince Frederick Winyah Church in South Carolina.
-For the purposes of this summary I am going to refer to them as brothers because I believe the results of the DNA project, land records and family histories support that conclusion.
+John Moses of SC and GA, Samuel Moses of Monroe County, Tn. and Joshua Moses of Whitley County, Ky. are widely thought to be the sons of John and Jane Moses who were baptized together with their two sisters, Betty and Sarah, in 1753 at Prince Frederick Winyah Church in South Carolina.
+The results of the DNA project, land records and family histories support that conclusion.

 The family of Samuel Moses (of Monroe County, Tn.) has an old legend that Samuel had a brother that went north and was never heard from again.
 In old letters written by Leon Denny Moses (descendant of Joshua), to Richard Moses (author of ‘The Moses Tribe’ book) we learn that there is an old story amongst Joshua’s descendants that he had a brother named Samuel.
 Leon Denny Moses contributed a lot of research for the Moses Tribe Book.